unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 manuscript.

 ### Work Progress (10%)
 Weekly progress outlines using **GitHub Kanban** project board and cards (and other means)  will help you plan your work, prepare for your meetings with your faculty advisor, and manage project development activities.
 Your faculty advisor will assess your work progress.

 ### Presentation (10%)
-You'll present your master’s project or thesis to your Master’s Project Committee and peers on May 6-7, 2021.
+You'll present your master’s project or thesis to your peers, faculty advisors, and other guests.
+Thesis committee members will participate in the presentation of the master's theses.
 Presentations are open to the public and announced to the department community.
 A presentation announcement includes project/thesis title and author, presentation date, location, and abstract.
 Copies of the announcement are posted on the 1st floor and communicated via email to all graduate students and department faculty members.
-Committee members will consult on their evaluation of your presentation.

 ### Computing Artifacts (20%)
 The **GitHub** org  associated with this course, <https://github.com/master-projects-theses> hosts the remote repositories of the project/thesis